Students took advantage of the warm weather Feb. 27, by setting up their hammocks, flying kites and driving with their windows down.

 On Oct.
 20, Ball State's annual Homecoming Parade went through campus featuring university organizations and Muncie community businesses and groups.
 The theme was Cardinals Around the World.

 Community members lined up on Walnut Street on Oct.
 21 to watch participants run and walk the 5th Annual Homecoming 5k.
 Over 200 runners and walkers participate in the event every year.

-The annual Bed Race took place on Riverside Avenue on Oct.
-20 during Homecoming week.
-Different BSU organizations teamed up in a group of five to compete against one another in a 100 yard course.
+The annual Bed Race took place on Riverside Avenue Oct.
+20, 2017, during Homecoming week.
+Different Ball State organizations teamed up in a group of five to compete against one another in a 100 yard course.

 Bill Jenkins has been working with Ball State University for 18 years.
 Working alongside Jenkins is Emmy award-winning arranger and Broadway musical director Michael Rafter.